isaacngordon/SARA-CS355/README.md

 - [ ] Improve search-style.css
 - [ ] Add more info to the Search Page
 - [ ] Add course info to COURSE page (find via QC resources)
-- [ ] Search term in the search box
+- [ ] When in hamburger mode, Submenu items need to show only when clicking text
+- [ ] Hamburger menu's JS functions are attached at HTMl source instead of with addEventListner()...
+Recieving "TypeError: Cannot read property 'addEventListener' of null at home-script.js:4"...
-    - [ ] Real results from google hardcoded
+- [ ] Media query changes work for desktop browser not mobile